-All courses are ONLINE and available through Florida Gateway College's Environmental Science Technology program.
+All courses, except the elective practicum, are ONLINE and available through Florida Gateway College's Environmental Science Technology program.

 Still exploring your career options?